manpagez: man pages & more

 libcurl supports SOCKS and HTTP proxies.
 When a given URL is wanted,

-libcurl will ask the proxy for it instead of trying to connect to the
+libcurl asks the proxy for it instead of trying to connect to the

-If you're using a SOCKS proxy, you may find that libcurl doesn't quite
+If you are using a SOCKS proxy, you may find that libcurl does not

-For HTTP proxies: the fact that the proxy is a HTTP proxy puts certain
+For HTTP proxies: the fact that the proxy is an HTTP proxy puts certain

 restrictions on what can actually happen.
 A requested URL that might

-not be a HTTP URL will be still be passed to the HTTP proxy to deliver
+not be a HTTP URL is passed to the HTTP proxy to deliver back to

-back to libcurl.
-This happens transparently, and an application may not
+libcurl.
+This happens transparently, and an application may not need to

-need to know.
-I say "may", because at times it is very important to
+know.
+I say "may", because at times it is important to understand that

-understand that all operations over a HTTP proxy use the HTTP protocol.
+all operations over an HTTP proxy use the HTTP protocol.
+For example,

-For example, you can't invoke your own custom FTP commands or even
+you cannot invoke your own custom FTP commands or even proper FTP

 Proxy Options